-Lottofy gives players a chance to buy tickets for some of the most popular international lotteries.
+Lottofy allows players to buy tickets for some of the most popular international lotteries.
 The selection right now consists of 13 international lotteries – Powerball and Mega Millions from the US, EuroMillions, SuperLotto, Bonoloto, La Primitiva, El Gordo, Quiniela, National Lottery from Spain, Lotto 6 Aus 49, Eurojackpot, Superenalotto, and Mega Sena.

 For each of these games, you can decide whether you will buy an individual ticket if you participate in a betting fund or a syndicate.

-Here’s how a single ticket’s price compares to the actual cost of getting the lucky playslip in the respective country.
+Here’s how a single ticket’s price compares to the actual cost of getting the lucky payslip in the respective country.
 Let’s take Lotto 6 Aus 49 from Germany as an example.
-In the country, a ticket will cost you 1.20 euro.
+In the country, a ticket will cost you 1.20 Euros.
 If you buy an individual ticket through Lottofy.com, you’ll have to spend the same amount.
 Now, that’s a nice surprise!

 Since we haven’t come across such a pricing policy before, we checked out Megasena as a second example.
-If you buy on your own, the ticket is going to cost you 1.5 euro.
+If you buy it on your own, the ticket will cost you 1.5 Euros.
 Through Lottofy, the cost of one ticket is the same.
 Wow!
 Where’s the catch?

 As far as we could tell, there isn’t one.
-There are bundles and additional ticket buying opportunities that prove to be even more affordable than the individual ticket.
+There are bundles and additional ticket buying opportunities that prove to be even more affordable than individual tickets.

 Lottofy and Claiming Your Prizes